• Home

 Harlow Smith

-I’m in my third year at NAU, pursuing a B.S. in Ecology and Evolutionary Biology!
+I’m in my fourth year at NAU, pursuing a B.S. in Ecology and Evolutionary Biology!
 I am interested in understanding developmental processes and adaptations that contribute to survival and fitness.
 I plan to attend graduate school to further my education and eventually pursue a career in research or academia.
 My goal is to contribute to our understanding of how organisms evolve and adapt to their environments, with a particular interest in the interplay with ecology.
 Outside of school, I enjoy spending time in nature and being with friends.

 Helaina Callis